NixOS/nixpkgs/pkgs/development/lisp-modules-lite/examples/nix-shell/README.md

 If you have [direnv](https://direnv.net/) installed, just enter the directory and it should automatically load it for you.

-Now you can run SBCL with alexandria on the path:
+Now you can run SBCL with arrow-macros on the ASDF path, plus all its dependencies (which includes Alexandria):

 ```
 sbcl --script <<EOF